 Of course, I loved the idea of styling it with the Sugar & Cloth shop party supplies.
 So they were the perfect tabletop pair…

-Materials Needed To Make A DIY Paper Plant
+Materials and Tools Needed to Make a DIY Paper Plant

 PDF templates from the Handmade Houseplants book